Costumes of Downton Abbey

 “This was fabulous…Downton brought me from Maine, but Winterthur captured my heart.”
 (Note to the Director)

 “We went to Winterthur see Costumes of Downton Abbey.
 It was so worth the trip…” (TripAdvisor Review, VA)

 “This was our first visit to Winterthur and WOW!”
 (TripAdvisor Review, New Jersey)

 “Can’t wait to go back!”
 (TripAdvisor review, New Hampshire)

 “An unbelievable museum…this is a museum which MUST be visited multiple times.”
 (TripAdvisor Review, Maryland)

 A co-production of Carnival Films and Masterpiece, Downton Abbey depicts life in an aristocratic household of the fictional Earl and Countess of Grantham and is one of the most popular and critically acclaimed period dramas ever produced.
 It has won a Golden Globe Award for Best Miniseries and seven Emmys including a Primetime Emmy Award for Outstanding Miniseries.
 It was the most watched television series in both the UK and the U.S. and became the most successful British costume drama series since the 1981 television serial Brideshead Revisited.
 By the third series, it had become one of the most widely watched television shows in the world.
 The Guinness World Records recognized Downton Abbey as the most critically acclaimed English-language television series of 2011.

-The costumes will be lent by Cosprop, the world’s leading costumier to film, television, and theater.
+The costumes were lent by Cosprop, the world’s leading costumier to film, television, and theater.
 Winterthur’s most popular exhibition, Fashion in Film, which attracted more than 42,000 people over its three-month run, also featured costumes by Cosprop.

-County Lines' Magazine Social Scene page covers the Opening Gala for Costumes of Downton Abbey.
+County Lines' Magazine Social Scene page covered the Opening Gala for Costumes of Downton Abbey.

 The exhibition at Winterthur is presented by